kangwooho0126-prog/Port-Container-Evacuation-Transport-Simulation-AnyLogic-/README.md

 ##  Note

-Due to confidentiality considerations, the full AnyLogic model and dataset are not publicly available.
+Due to confidentiality considerations, the full AnyLogic model file and dataset are not publicly available.

-However, system design, simulation results, and demonstrations are provided to illustrate the modeling and analysis process.
+However, system design, simulation previews, and results are provided to demonstrate the modeling and analysis process.

 ---